Tell Me More: Coffee with Chris Yip is the official podcast of U of T Engineering.

 - Delivering a monthly e-newsletter to all engineering undergraduates with important information on scholarship opportunities, awards, important deadlines, student life and much more.

 To help you transition to university, we developed many dedicated resources, including this online Guide to First Year.
 Here, you’ll find information to orient you to the Faculty and help you get started over the coming months.
-We will continue to communicate with you over the summer via email as our plans evolve.
-These updates will also be reflected through U of T Engineering’s social media channels: @uoftengineering.
+We will continue to communicate with you over the summer via email as plans for the academic year evolve.
+These updates will also be reflected through U of T Engineering’s social media channels: @uoftengineering, @uofteng_registr, and @uoft_eng_fyo.
 Stay connected to ensure you’re beginning your studies with the most up-to-date information.

 Beyond your first year, you’ll have access to many unique learning opportunities and pathways to look forward to in the coming years, including: